jamesmontemagno/GeolocatorPlugin/README.md

 In addition to taking in a timespan ```GetPositionAsync``` also takes in a cancelation token.

 #### Get Cached Location
-On iOS, Android, and macOS you can auery the last known position really fast by getting the cached position of the system.
+On iOS, Android, tvOS, and macOS you can auery the last known position really fast by getting the cached position of the system.
+On UWP ths will always return null.

 ```csharp
 var cached = await CrossGeolocator.Current.GetLastKnownLocationAsync();